 This is a battle that had its value.
 Today a debate that distinguished between the efficacy of instruments, the adequacy of a method, and the assumptions of a theory would serve political economy and its publics well.
-A vulgar rejection of all economics and indeed economists is not helpful to anybody.
-Alternatively teasing out the issues is a valuable part of participatory citizenship.
+After all, a vulgar rejection of all economics and indeed economists is hardly helpful to anybody.
+Alternatively, teasing out the issues and assumptions of different approaches and models is a valuable part, I suggest, of participatory citizenship.

-We can also glimpse another great struggle, namely that which occurred between the classical political economy championed by Cairnes and the outlines of neoclassical economics which was arguably, at least in part, presaged by William Hearn’s work Plutology.
-My former colleague at the National University of Ireland, Galway, Tom Boylan, and the Australian economist Gregory Moore, have both argued that this work, published here in Melbourne, inspired what came to be termed the ‘marginalist revolution’ in economics.
+We can also glimpse, another great struggle, namely that which occurred between the classical political economy championed by Cairnes and the outlines of neoclassical economics which was arguably, at least in part, presaged by William Hearn’s work Plutology.
+My former colleague in N.U.I.
+Galway, Tom Boylan, and the Australian economist Gregory Moore, have both argued that this work, published here in Melbourne, inspired what came to be termed the ‘marginalist revolution’ in economics.